Fedir Bohatyrchuk: Chess in Nazi-occupied Europe and American Zone of Occupation

-In February 1944, he took 2nd, with 8/9, behind Efim Bogoljubow, at Radom, Poland (the 5th General Government chess tournament).
+In February 1944, Bohatyrchuk took second, with 8/9, behind Efim Bogoljubow, at Radom, Poland (the 5th General Government chess tournament).
 In spring 1944, he drew a match against Stepan Popel at Kraków (2 : 2).
-In May 1944, in Prague, Bohatyrchuk played an 8-game clock simultaneous training series against local masters, including Čeněk Kottnauer, Luděk Pachman, Jiri Podgorný, and Karel Průcha, scoring an overall dominant (+7−0=1).
+In May 1944, in Prague, Bohatyrchuk played an eight-game clock simultaneous training series against local masters, including Čeněk Kottnauer, Luděk Pachman, Jiri Podgorný, and Karel Průcha, scoring an overall (+7−0=1).

 At the end of World War II, as the German armies were retreating, Bohatyrchuk moved on to a number of German cities, including Berlin and Potsdam, and finally ended up in the American-controlled city of Bayreuth in May 1945, as the European war drew to a close.
-For a time he lived in Munich, playing in German chess events under the disguised name of ('Bogenko'), so as to avoid repatriation to the USSR.
-In March 1946, he won a 14-player round-robin for displaced persons, staged in the Allied camp at Meerbeck, Lower Saxony, Germany.
+For a time he lived in Munich, playing in German chess events under the disguised name of 'Bogenko', so as to avoid repatriation to the USSR.
+In March 1946, Bohatyrchuk won a 14-player round-robin for displaced persons, staged in the Allied camp at Meerbeck, Lower Saxony, Germany.
 He scored 11/13, with (+10−1=2); second was Lūcijs Endzelīns with 10.5, while third was Romanas Arlauskas with 10.
-Later in 1946, he won, followed by Elmārs Zemgalis, Wolfgang Unzicker, etc. at Regensburg (Klaus Junge Memorial), with 7/9.
-In February 1947, he took 3rd at Kirchheim unter Teck.
-In May 1947, he placed 6th at Kassel, a ten-player international round-robin, won by Bogolyubov.
-In September 1947, he took 4th at Stuttgart, his last event before departing for Canada.
+Later in 1946, Bohatyrchuk won, followed by Elmārs Zemgalis, Wolfgang Unzicker, etc. at Regensburg (Klaus Junge Memorial), with 7/9.
+In February 1947, he took third at Kirchheim unter Teck.
+In May 1947, Bohatyrchuk placed sixth at Kassel, a ten-player international round-robin, won by Bogoljubow.
+In September 1947, he took fourth at Stuttgart, his last event before departing for Canada.

 Settles in Canada

-After the end of World War II, the US, United Kingdom, and Canada chose to give asylum to large numbers of Eastern Europeans.
-Canada became a safe haven for many Ukrainians.
-These policies were dictated by the exigencies of the Cold War, specifically by a hope to use some of these people in case the Cold War were to switch into a hot phase.
-Also, some of the immigrants had professional skills which were of interest to the western powers.

 Professor of medicine

-These policies enabled Bohatyrchuk to emigrate to Canada in 1948, where he settled in the capital city Ottawa.
+Bohatyrchuk emigrated to Canada in 1948, where he settled in the capital city of Ottawa.
 He became a professor of medicine at the University of Ottawa, and the author of many scientific studies.

-He received the Barclay Medal in 1955 from the British Radiological Society.
+Bohatyrchuk received the Barclay Medal in 1955 from the British Radiological Society.
 From 1960, he was an honorary member of the Canadian Radiological Society.